Sultan's Armed Forces: Present day

 Since the defeat of the Dhofar insurgents, the likelihood of internal strife caused by poverty or tribal dissension has steadily decreased as a result of the increasing standards of living, and the provision of public health and education.

-Tension on Oman's western border has lessened since the establishment in 1990 of the Republic of Yemen.
-Oman includes the tip of the Mussandam Peninsula in the Persian Gulf, which may be significant in future conflicts in the region.
+Tension on Oman's western border has lessened since the Yemeni unification in 1990.
+Oman includes the tip of the Musandam Peninsula in the Persian Gulf, which may be significant in future conflicts in the region.

 The army has steadily decreased its dependence on British and other foreign assistance, and increased its degree of mechanisation, although emphasis on light infantry operations remains; as part of their training, soldiers repeat the SAS ascent of the Jebel Akhdar in 1959.
 The Navy is one of the most modern in the region, and the Air Force is respected.

 In any future major regional conflict, Oman may be able to rely on support and aid from Britain and the United States.